Semi-Homemade Body Lotion Mixture

 4.5 tube of Vaseline Jelly Cream = about a ½ cup

-The final result is a good-sized batch of lotion that should last you for some time – OR – is perfect for dividing up into smaller containers for gift giving.
+When you’re done mixing everything together, the final result is a good-sized batch of lotion that should last you for some time – OR – is perfect for dividing up into smaller containers for gift giving.
+Whenever I’ve given this mixture as a gift, people always tell me how moisturizing it really is, and I’ve found this to be true by using it myself too!

 Semi-Homemade Body Lotion